techartorg/TAO-Wiki/README.md

 folder layout
 branch infrastructure

+NOTES:
+- if you create a file index.md in a folder, that page will open when clicking on the folder in the side bar.

 TODO:
 - fork/make from template
 - copy your vault notes in notes folder (don't change the foldername)